WorkerFramework/worker-message-prioritization/worker-message-prioritization-distribution-container/README.md

     **Description**: How often to check for non-running RabbitMQ shovels.

 * `CAF_WMP_KUBERNETES_NAMESPACES`
     **Default**: None.
-A value must be provided for this environment variable.
-Must not be null and must not be empty.
     **Description**: Used to specify the Kubernetes namespaces, comma separated, in which to search for a worker's labels.
 These labels contain information about each worker's target queue, such as its name and maximum length.
+A non-null and non-empty value must
+*   be provided for this environment variable.

+* `CAF_WMP_KUBERNETES_LABEL_CACHE_EXPIRY_MINUTES`
+    **Default**: 60.
+    **Description**: Used to specify the 'expire after write' minutes after which a Kubernetes label that has been added to the cache should be removed.
+Set this to 0 to disable caching.